voxel51/fiftyone/docs/source/teams/data_lens.rst

 -   `request.batch_size`: a number indicating the maximum number of samples to return in a single batch.
--   `request.max_results`: a number indicating the maximum number of samples to return in total (the sum of all batches).
+-   `request.max_results`: a number indicating the maximum number of samples to return across all batches.

 .. note::